- Beach Escapes

 Overnight in Bangkok

-After breakfast in the hotel you will have free time.
-At the appointed time, you will go to the HCMC airport to take a place to Krabi, a city located in the south of Thailand by the Andaman sea.
+After breakfast in the hotel, you will have free time.
+At the appointed time, you will go to the Bangkok airport to fly to Krabi, a city located in the south of Thailand by the Andaman sea.
 Once you land there, you will be transferred to your hotel.

 The town of Krabi is as well a popular touristic destination and an important stop for all the ferries that link to the surrounding islands.
 In the night, you cannot miss the bustling night market located on Khong Kha dock, where you will find many options for having dinner.